 Meaning

-“Few nations have been so poor as to have but one god.
-Gods were made so easily, and the raw material cost so little, that generally the god market was fairly glutted and heaven crammed with these phantoms.” presents a viewpoint centered on life.
-It implies that every moment carries its own meaning and encourages us to remember that adaptability helps us grow.
+The message behind “Few nations have been so poor as to have but one god.
+Gods were made so easily, and the raw material cost so little, that generally the god market was fairly glutted and heaven crammed with these phantoms.” revolves around life.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme